gangmuk/gangmuk.github.io/_posts/2024-05-25-difficult-journey-to-find-a-new-research-project.md

 ---

 This is an essay about my journey to find a new second research project in my PhD.
 I decide to write this essay because it is truly non-trivial.
 In addition, I am doing things that I have not done before.
+I need to look back what I did by myself as well.
 Why am I writing it
-1. It will be useful now.
-It will be useful for me to understand what I am doing and if I am doing things correctly/efficiently, etc. Right now, I am doing it in a very ad-hoc way.
+1. It is useful for me to understand what I am doing and tell if I am doing things correctly/efficiently.
+Right now, I am doing it in a very ad-hoc way.
 I don't have a roadmap.
-2. It will be useful in the future when I need to find a new project again.
+2. It will be useful for future me when I need to find a new project again.
+3. It might be useful for other phd students.
+It might resonate with other PhD students going through the same thing and let them know that it is common hardship!

 ## Timeline
 NSDI submission: May 7th, Tue